 EnergySolutions constructs the disposal embankment by achieving specified compaction criteria and minimizing void spaces in the disposal lift.
 Construction of the disposal embankment in this manner ensures long-term integrity of the disposal facility.
 Soil and soil-like waste material are placed in the disposal embankment and compacted in lifts.
 The license requires these soil lifts to be compacted to greater than 90 percent of optimum density and at a moisture content not to exceed three percentage points above optimum moisture as determined by the Standard Proctor Method (ASTM D-698).
-Consequently, soil or soil-like waste material will be considered debris and managed for disposal as described in Section 3.2.2.
+Consequently, soil or soil-like waste must have soil-like properties and conform to the following specifications.
+Otherwise, the waste material will be considered debris and managed for disposal as described in Section 3.2.2.